 Stanley Roth, Sr. Professor of Retailing

-Lal was Professor at the Graduate School of Business at Stanford University since 1982.
+Lal was a Professor at the Graduate School of Business at Stanford University since 1982.
 He was the Thomas Henry Carroll Ford Foundation Visiting Professor at Harvard Business School for 1997-98.
-He was Visiting Professor of Marketing at INSEAD, France in 1986, 1988, 1992 and 1993.
+He was the Visiting Professor of Marketing at INSEAD, France in 1986, 1988, 1992, and 1993.
 He did his undergraduate work in mechanical engineering at the Indian Institute of Technology at Kanpur, India and received his PhD in Industrial Administration from Carnegie-Mellon University.
 Lal has served as an Area Editor for Marketing Science and is the Co-editor of Quantitative Marketing and Economics.

 Lal's current research is concerned with the Future of Department Stores in America.
 In addition, he is studying how to build and sustain Customer Centric retail organizations.
 His most recent work explored successful retail strategies for global expansion.
 He has written extensively on the impact of using the Internet as a channel of distribution on a retailer's pricing, merchandising and branding strategy.
 A recent paper written on this area of research was published in Marketing Science and nominated for the award of the best paper in Marketing and Management Science.
 His earlier work in retailing studies the impact of competition between different retail formats, such as EDLP and Hi-Lo grocers.
 He has also studied the consequences of the increasing use of store brands by grocery retailers on store loyalty and its implications for packaged goods manufacturers.